andinox/FDPUserStorageFederation/README.md

 The shaded JAR already embeds the MariaDB JDBC driver so no additional build options are necessary.

+This provider performs direct SQL queries through JDBC and does not use JPA.
+The plugin can therefore operate without JPA.
+A complete `persistence.xml` showing a typical Hibernate configuration is provided under `META-INF/services` for reference, but it is not required for normal operation.

 ## Running Keycloak

 Simply run `docker compose up` after packaging the provider.
 Keycloak uses its